-The complete course is six weeks, from April 9 through May 18, 2018.
+The complete course is four weeks, from October 9 to November 2, 2018.

 Coursework and assignments for each week open on Monday morning, and should be completed by the following Sunday evening.
-Grace periods may be given during the course, but interaction is more effective when the entire class is working on the same topic.
-Participants will connect and collaborate with each other through several forms of interactive media, including short videos, surveys and discussion boards.
+Grace periods are given, but interaction is more effective when the entire class is working on the same topic.
+Participants will connect and collaborate with each other through several forms of interactive media, including short videos and discussion boards.

-A registrant interested in obtaining a Certificate of Completion for a course must complete the program and earn the Course Completion badge in the Haiku Learning Platform.
-To receive the course completion badge, a participant must earn a weekly badge for each of the six weeks of the course.
+A registrant interested in obtaining a Certificate of Completion for a course must complete the program and earn the Course Completion badge.
+A certificate will only be issued to a registrant who has earned this badge.

-Understanding how your school's mission is implemented and how it translates financially to your budget are fundamental keys to your success.
-Participants will learn the components of establishing a budget and how to build transparency around financial performance.
+Survey the business officer's areas of responsibility (either direct or indirect) from an enterprise perspective.
+Understand how your school's mission is implemented and how it translates financially, which are fundamental keys to institutional success.
 Explore the characteristics and behaviors that lead to greater mission alignment and financial sustainability.

 NBOA is recognized by SHRM to offer SHRM-CP or SHRM-SCP professional development credits (PDCs).
+This program is valid for 12 PDCs.
 For more information about certification or recertification, please visit www.shrmcertification.org.